elifcozkan/CProgrammingBeginner/README.md

 2. Write a code that calculates the length of input string.
 3. Write a code that add exclamation at the end of the string and writes it to standard input.
 4. Write a code that counts the specific character.
+5. Write a code that compares two given strings like strcmp.
+6. Write a code that takes string from user and deletes specified character from that string.
+7. Write a code that reverses the taken string.
+8. Write a code that gives the number of words given.